miteshksingh/AdversarialQuestionGeneration/language-check/README.rst

 Usage:

+- Added a new file check_language.py
-- check_language.py - This file takes a SQuAD format file and removes all the topic entries which have at least 1 error.
+  This file takes a SQuAD format file and removes all the topic entries which have at least 1 error.
 - python check_language.py squad_format_file.json output_filename.json

 Example usage